Carlisle Indian Industrial School

 - The Farmhouse where students lived and were trained in farming techniques

 The Cumberland County Historical Society includes an exhibit on the history of the Indian School and is a resource for documents and photos related to the school.
-The Historical Society also occasionally offers guided tours.
+The Historical Society also occasionally offers guided tours and lectures.
 A self-guided walking tour brochure may be purchased from History on High, the historical society's gift shop.

 Entering Carlisle Barracks